 Brazil has a very prescriptive and detailed employment law system.
 The main body of law is set out in the Consolidation of Labour Laws (Consolidação das Leis do Trabalho, “CLT”).
-However, the rules are also set out in the Federal Constitution and many collective bargaining agreements negotiated between employer and employee trade unions.
+However, the rules are also set out in the Federal Constitution and many collective bargaining agreements (awards) negotiated between employer and employee trade unions.

 Recruitment process: What information can you seek from the prospective employee?